5.4 Computer Networks

 • The OSI model has 7 layers; the TCP/IP model collapses them into 4 (Link, Internet, Transport, Application).

-Last updated: May 2026
+Last updated: June 2026

 Layered network models

-Networks are designed in layers so each layer handles one concern and talks only to the layers directly above and below it.
+Networks are designed in layers so each handles one concern and talks only to the layers directly above and below it.
 The FE references both the seven-layer OSI (Open Systems Interconnection) model and the practical four-layer TCP/IP model.

 OSI layers and their TCP/IP mapping

-OSI Layer#FunctionTCP/IP Layer
+OSI Layer#FunctionExampleTCP/IP Layer

-Session5Dialog controlApplication
+Session5Dialog controlRPCApplication

-Network3Routing, IP addressingInternet
+Network3Routing, IP addressingIP, ICMPInternet

-Data Link2MAC framing, switchesLink
+Data Link2MAC framingEthernet, switchesLink

-Physical1Bits on the mediumLink
+Physical1Bits on the mediumcables, hubsLink

 TCP versus UDP

-IPv4 addressing and subnetting basics
+IPv4 addressing and subnetting

-An IPv4 address is 32 bits, written as four dotted decimal octets such as 192.168.1.10.
-A subnet mask or CIDR prefix splits the address into a network portion and a host portion.
-A prefix like /24 means the first 24 bits identify the network, leaving 8 host bits.
+An IPv4 address is 32 bits, written as four dotted-decimal octets such as 192.168.1.10.
+A subnet mask or CIDR prefix splits it into a network portion and a host portion; /24 means the first 24 bits identify the network, leaving 8 host bits.
+The number of addresses in a subnet is 2^(host bits); two are reserved - the all-zeros host is the network address and the all-ones host is the broadcast address - so usable hosts = 2^(host bits) - 2.

 Test Your Knowledge